Skip to main content

 • cursor

-Apple HIG Skills is designed to close that gap.
-It gives the agent 156 reference documents covering the HIG, with platform-specific guidance for SwiftUI, UIKit, and AppKit that loads only when needed.
+HIG Skills closes that gap.
+The agent gets platform-specific guidance for SwiftUI, UIKit, and AppKit, loaded only when needed.

 npx skills add raintree-technology/apple-hig-skills

 The full Apple HIG would consume over 50,000 tokens as a system prompt.
-Agent skills use progressive disclosure instead.
-The agent loads only the guidance it needs for the task in front of it.
-A typical question uses around 4,000 tokens, leaving the rest of the context window for code.
+Agent skills use progressive disclosure instead — the agent loads only the guidance it needs for the current task.
+A typical question uses around 4,000 tokens, a 92% reduction that leaves the rest of the context window for code.

 The 156 reference documents are organized into six areas: